 God.
 Whether you believe in God or you don’t believe in God, it is hard to argue against the influence God has had and continues to have in our culture.
 Some see Him as nothing more than a fairy tale figure with no real purpose, especially a divine purpose.
 Some have believed and surrendered their very life to Him.
 No matter where you are on this spectrum, at the very least, it is worth seeking and asking.
 After all, we are dealing with one of the most debated figures of all time.

 The more conversations I’m in with people about God, “organized religion,” church, the Bible, and so on, the more I hear in people’s questions the desire to know.
 The desire to go deeper in their pursuit of something that will matter in the end.
 Something or Someone that makes a difference.
-In the midst of these conversations I hear a main-line thread running in the question(s).
-After much thought and continual learning when asked about God and the Christian faith, I believe the main-line thread is this:
+Amid these conversations, I hear a mainline thread running in the question(s).
+After much thought and continual learning when asked about God and the Christian faith, I believe the mainline thread is this: